VirtualWolf/esp32-sensor-reader-mqtt/README.md

 }
 ```

-# Checking and updating code and configuration remotely
+# Checking and updating configuration, code, and firmware remotely
 The ESP32 will subscribe to the topic `commands/<CLIENT_ID>` to listen for commands, and will publish log messages to `logs/<CLIENT_ID>`.

 For ease of management, an admin UI lives in the [pi-home-dashboard](https://github.com/VirtualWolf/pi-home-dashboard) repository at `/admin.html`.